pytorch/rl/README.md

 conda activate torch_rl
 ```

-Depending on the use of functorch that you want to make, you may want to install the latest (nightly) pytorch release or the latest stable version of pytorch:
+Depending on the use of functorch that you want to make, you may want to install the latest (nightly) pytorch release or the latest stable version of pytorch.
+See [here](https://pytorch.org/get-started/locally/) for a more detailed list of commands, including `pip3` or windows/OSX compatible installation commands:

 **Stable**

 ```
-# For CUDA 10.2
-conda install pytorch torchvision cudatoolkit=10.2 -c pytorch
 # For CUDA 11.3
 conda install pytorch torchvision cudatoolkit=11.3 -c pytorch
+# For CUDA 11.6
+conda install pytorch torchvision torchaudio cudatoolkit=11.6 -c pytorch -c conda-forge
 # For CPU-only build
 conda install pytorch torchvision cpuonly -c pytorch

+# Functorch will be integrated in torch from 1.13.
+As of now, we still need the latest pip release
 pip3 install functorch
 ```

 **Nightly**
 ```
-# For CUDA 10.2
+# For CUDA 11.6
-pip3 install --pre torch torchvision --extra-index-url https://download.pytorch.org/whl/nightly/cu102
+conda install pytorch torchvision torchaudio pytorch-cuda=11.6 -c pytorch-nightly -c nvidia
-# For CUDA 11.3
+# For CUDA 11.7
-pip3 install --pre torch torchvision --extra-index-url https://download.pytorch.org/whl/nightly/cu113
+conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch-nightly -c nvidia
 # For CPU-only build
-pip3 install --pre torch torchvision --extra-index-url https://download.pytorch.org/whl/nightly/cpu
+conda install pytorch torchvision torchaudio cpuonly -c pytorch-nightly
 ```

-functorch is included in the nightly PyTorch package, so no need to install it separately.
+`functorch` is included in the nightly PyTorch package, so no need to install it separately.

 **Torchrl**